Free: Healthy Freezer Meals Recipe Ebook

 - Check the post above for instructions on storing, canning, or freezing homemade salsa.

-- Exact number of servings will vary depending on the size of your tomatoes.
+- The entire fresh salsa recipe makes about 4 cups.
+Exact volume and number of servings will vary depending on the size of your tomatoes.

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.